 As the name suggests, characters and environments are expressed in 3 dimensions - height, width and depth.
 The genre can lend itself to photorealistic animations that are extremely complex and hyper-realistic, opening up enhanced experiences in virtual reality, gaming, features and shorts.
 By its nature, 3D is at the cutting edge of the animation genre and has breathed new life into the form.

-If you are inspired by 3D and would like to make it your career check out CG Spectrum’s online courses - Introduction to 3D Animation and Advanced 3D Diploma.
+If you are inspired by 3D and would like to make it your career check out CG Spectrum’s online courses - Foundations of 3D Animation and Advanced 3D Course.
 Taught by professional animators who will act as mentors, you will be trained in the basics, learn how to set up workflows, and build a professional portfolio of your own work.

 Your mentors will impart the expertise garnered from their work on film and game titles such as Avatar, The Willoughbys, Batman: Arkham City, Avengers: Endgame, Aladdin, War for the Planet of the Apes, The Jungle Book, Ready Player One, The Walking Dead, and Deadpool.